jmackey-astro/pion-docs/docs/source/getting_started.rst

 This indicates either the wrong library version for SUNDIALS, or that the library is not installed correctly.

 If you are an experienced programmer and comfortable interpreting compiler error messages, then you should be able to figure out what went wrong.
-If not, then your best bet is to contact the developers at `info@pion.ie <mailto:info@pion.ie>`_.
+If not, then your best bet is to contact the developers at `info@pion.ie <mailto:info@pion.ie>`_, or post a message on the forum `https://groups.io/g/pion <https://groups.io/g/pion>`_.
-Please include all of the screen output from the compilation.
+Please include all of the screen output from the compilation (machine-readable, not a screenshot).